Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 Step 1 of the workflow is skipped.

-#### 2. Library free
+#### 2. Library-free

 No cohort-specific, experimentally generated spectral library is available for the experiment, so an in-silicio spectral library created from a digest of the proteome fasta is required.

-To perform library free analysis, library settings for the parameter configuration performed at step 0 will be:
+To perform library-free analysis, library settings for the parameter configuration performed at step 0 will be:

 ```
 insilico_lib_prefix=<desired library prefix name>